 Animal Care & Control Officers investigate complaints by interviewing witnesses, neighbours, complainants and pet owners.
 When possible, the officer also collects other evidence.

 Any investigation can result in a simple warning, a fine or a mandatory court appearance.

 Animal Care & Control Officers can issue a ticket that requires a pet owner to appear in Provincial Court.

 This option is used in cases where owners have received multiple fines for repeat offenses, such as a barking dog or dog at-large, and for extreme instances such as serious dog attacks.
 The Provincial Court can issue higher fines and can even order the City to seize an animal from an owner.

-Animal Care & Control Officers can seize animals that are found at-large (i.e. stray) within Edmonton city limits or animals that the Provincial Court has ordered them to seize.
+Animal Care & Control Officers can seize animals that are found at-large (for example, stray) within Edmonton city limits or animals that the Provincial Court has ordered them to seize.
 They can also seize animals under the Provincial Animal Protection Act (APA).